-Do you want to hit the road as a full-time RV living family or take it out occasionally and for short trips?
+Do you want to hit the road as a full-time RV living family or take it out occasionally and for short weekend trips?

 When you answer these types of questions truthfully, you will then know what you need in an RV and in a campsite.

-For example, if you want to travel fast across the US, camp in National and State Parks and sit outside each night then a small motorhome might be best for you.
+For example, if you want to travel fast across the US, camp in National and State Parks, and sit outside each night, then a small motorhome might be best for you.

-Or, if you want to go out each weekend to a local RV resort and hope to still catch Sunday Football, then a larger RV with a great TV might be best.
+Or, if you want to go out each weekend to a local RV resort and hope to still catch Sunday Night Football, then a larger RV with a great TV might be best.

 Living a full-time RV lifestyle is a lot different than if you are only planning to camp on the weekends.
-I think if we were only in the RV periodically we’d be just fine with using the couch as a bed.
+I think if we were only in the RV periodically, we’d be just fine with using the couch as a bed.

 This is pretty obvious, but be sure to determine your budget BEFORE you start shopping for RVs.
 Also, keep in mind the cost of a vehicle to tow or be towed as well.
-Click here to see our budget after 1 year of doing this RV traveling full-time.
+Click here to see our RV budget after 1 year of doing this RV traveling full-time.

-Do you have a powerful enough truck to pull your trailer or do you own a vehicle that you can tow behind your motorhome?
+Do you have a powerful enough truck to pull your travel trailers?
+Or, do you own a vehicle that you can tow behind your motorhome?

 Or will you drive a separate vehicle when you travel?